kooscode/srgh-matrix-trinity/README.md

 # Tools of the trade: CPLD and NAND programmer
 ![XBOX](images/jr_programmer.jpg)
 - You need to program the CPLD with glitch code
-- And you need to flash a custom ROM image to the XBOX 360
+- And you need to flash a custom NAND image to the XBOX 360
 - Turns out, there is a really handy tool that can do BOTH!
 - I used a `J-R Programmer` that you can buy off E-Bay or Amazon
 - https://www.amazon.com/gp/product/B01MTUWLVJ

 ## Tools of the trade: Logic Analyzer
 ![XBOX](images/kingst.jpg)
-- You need to visualize data on the POST, RESET, DEBUG and I2C lines
+- You need to visualize data on the POST, RESET, DB2G3 and I2C lines
 - I have a Saleae 8 channel 100Mhz, which turned out not to be fast enough
 - I found a not too expensive 200Mhz Kingst LA2016 Logic Analyzer on Amazon
 - There are better and more expensive, but this will do just fine.